Craig McAllister: Return to non-League

 McAllister re-signed for Eastleigh on 17 February 2017 on a contract until the end of 2016–17.
 He made his fourth debut a day later in a 2–0 defeat at home to Tranmere Rovers.

 On 11 January 2018, McAllister signed for Southern League Premier Division club Gosport Borough as player-coach, after leaving Eastleigh by mutual consent.
 After scoring four goals from 10 appearances for Gosport, McAllister signed for Blackfield & Langley of the Wessex League Premier Division, scoring twice on his debut on 10 March in a 3–0 home win over AFC Portchester.
 He finished the season playing for both Blackfield & Langley and Gosport Borough, making a further three appearances, scoring once for Gosport, to help them avoid relegation from the Southern League Premier Division.
 McAllister made 13 appearances and scored seven goals for Blackfield & Langley, as the club won the Wessex League Premier Division title.

 On 26 June 2018, McAllister was appointed player-manager of Gosport Borough.

 He signed for Alresford Town for the 2019–20 campaign of the Wessex League Premier Division.
+He made 24 league appearances for the club, scoring eight goals.
 During 2020 he signed for Lymington Town.
 In December 2021 he moved to Baffins Milton Rovers.
-He returned to Lymington in May 2022.
+He returned to Lymington in May 2022, later moving back to Blackfield & Langley.
+He spent the 2023-24 season at Hythe & Dibden and Brockenhurst.